 Supported Program: Midwife Safe Delivery Kits, containing essential items a midwife needs to perform 50 facility-based deliveries.
 Proper training and equipping of skilled birth attendants offer the single most consequential intervention for reducing the 289,000 maternal deaths that occur globally each year.
-The kits include surgical instruments, sutures, I.V. sets, neonatal resuscitation bags, cord clamps, and pharmaceuticals to manage post-partum hemorrhage and eclampsia.
+The kits include surgical instruments, sutures, I.V. sets, neonatal resuscitation bags, cord clamps, and medicine to manage post-partum hemorrhage and eclampsia.

 Supported Program: Ada Lovelace Day, a global celebration of women in Science, Technology, Engineering, and Math.
 The annual event seeks to raise the profile of women in STEM, and to promote both modern and historic female inventors, pioneers, technologists, scientists, engineers and mathematicians as inspirational role models for the next generation.

 Ada Diamonds, nor modern society, could not function without mining operations around the world.
 Metals, minerals, and other materials must be extracted to support the lives of billions of people.
 Millions of men, women, and children around the world toil in difficult, dangerous, and frequently toxic conditions to mine these materials.

-Ada Diamonds seeks to help mining communities around the world and proudly supports non-profit organizations that serve these communities with education, healthcare, vaccines, and other life saving services.
+Ada Diamonds proudly supports non-profit organizations that serve these communities with education, healthcare, vaccines, and other life saving services.
 Furthermore, Ada supports organizations that fight exploited, forced, slave, and child labor.

 Supported Program: Health System Strengthening in the mining communities of the Kono Region of Sierra Leone.
 The recent Ebola crisis decimated the health infrastructure in Sierra Leone, including rural areas in Kono where many are employed as diamond miners.
 Partners in Health is working with the government to improve rural treatment for patients suffering from conditions such as malaria, malnutrition, and complicated pregnancies.